 Word Swag helps you create text images that are as edgy as the app's name sounds.
 The app uses a special typing engine to create fresh quote designs based on the background picture you're working with.

-Just select (or shoot) your picture, type your quote into the app's plain text editor, select one of nearly 50 styles, and shuffle through the diverse choices that appear.
+Just select (or shoot) your picture, type your quote into the app's plain text editor, select one of +80 styles, and shuffle through the diverse choices that appear.
 Word Swag has literally thousands of quote and image options to choose from through a handy integration from Pixabay, a free image gallery.